-33. The HMICFRS Round 2 inspection report was published on 27 July 2022 following the visit in December 2021.
+- 34. The HMICFRS Round 2 inspection report was published on 27 July 2022 following the visit in December 2021.
 A total of 46 recommendations with 86 associated actions were included in the report for LFB to complete.
-At the end of 2022/23, a total of 4 recommendations and 9 actions have been completed.

-34. As part of the inspection HMICFRS identified two causes of concern relating to workplace culture and prevention (the inspectorate stated the values and behaviours the brigade aspires to were not always demonstrated by senior leaders, and the brigade needs to do more to demonstrate progress in improving its culture).
+At the end of 2022/23, a total of 4 recommendations and 9 actions have been completed. - 35.
+As part of the inspection HMICFRS identified two causes of concern relating to workplace culture and prevention (the inspectorate stated the values and behaviours the brigade aspires to were not always demonstrated by senior leaders, and the brigade needs to do more to demonstrate progress in improving its culture).
 In response, the Brigade submitted an action plan setting out how it would address the areas of concern and the recommendations.
-On Wednesday 14 December 2023, HMICFRS moved the Brigade into 'enhanced monitoring' following the publication of the Independent Culture Review.
-We welcomed the move and reiterated our commitment to change.

-35. In January 2023, HMICFRS carried out a revisit to review progress against the recommendations for the following cause of concern related to prevention:

-• The brigade doesn't adequately prioritise home fire safety visits (HFSVs) on the basis of risk.
-It doesn't have a system in place that allows for the consistent assessment of risk levels among those people it has already identified as being at greatest risk from fire.

-36. HMICFRS recognised that LFB had worked hard to make improvements to address the cause of concern and that good progress had been made in developing a prevention strategy.
+- 36. In January 2023, HMICFRS carried out a revisit to review progress against the recommendations for the following cause of concern related to prevention: - The brigade doesn't adequately prioritise home fire safety visits (HFSVs) on the basis of risk.
+It doesn't have a system in place that allows for the consistent assessment of risk levels among those people it has already identified as being at greatest risk from fire. - 37.
+HMICFRS recognised that LFB had worked hard to make improvements to address the cause of concern and that good progress had been made in developing a prevention strategy.
 It also recognised that significant progress had been made in developing a system to assess individual risk and prioritise HFSV response.
-It recognised however the Brigade needs to assure itself that people identified as low risk complete its online home fire safety assessment and that staff have the skills required to complete HFSVs to a good standard.

-37. HMICFRS will visit again in July/August 2023 to review further progress made towards addressing the causes of concern.
+It recognised however the Brigade needs to assure itself that people identified as low risk complete its online home fire safety assessment and that staff have the skills required to complete HFSVs to a good standard. - 38.
+HMICFRS will visit again in July/August 2023 to review further progress made towards addressing the causes of concern.